Turning Point (charity)

 Turning Point is a health and social care service provider that utilises a person-centred care approach to support individuals with complex needs, which include drug and alcohol-related issues, mental health, learning, and employment-related issues.

-Organisation
+Organization

 Turning Point is a social enterprise and registered charity based in the United Kingdom that runs projects in more than 240 locations across England and Wales.
 The organisation provides services support for a range of people, including those with mental health issues, learning disabilities and/or substance-related disorders.
 In addition to providing direct services, Turning Point also campaigns on behalf of those with social care needs.

-As of 2024, it has a turnover of £165M, £60M of which is for the delivery of substance misuse services, £18m for the delivery of mental health services, and £34M for the delivery of support to people with a Learning Disability.
+As of 2025, it has a turnover of £192M, £60M of which is for the delivery of substance misuse services, £18m for the delivery of mental health services, and £34M for the delivery of support to people with a Learning Disability.

 History

 Turning Point developed out of The Camberwell Alcohol Project in South East London and was founded by Barry Richards, a London businessman, in 1964.

 The charity was described as "one of Princess Diana's favourite charities"; she acted as its patron from 1985 to 1997.

 In 2001, Lord Victor Adebowale became Chief Executive, remaining until 2020 when he left to take up a new position as permanent Chair of the NHS Confederation.